Liam Brady: Managerial career

 After retiring from playing in 1990, he managed Celtic between 1991 and 1993, and then Brighton & Hove Albion between 1993 and 1995.
 Neither spell was particularly successful, and at both clubs Brady's tenure was overshadowed by the respective clubs' financial problems.
 At Celtic, Brady failed to win a single trophy in his two-year tenure, which included a 5–2 defeat on aggregate by Neuchâtel Xamax in the 1991–92 UEFA Cup.

-Brady had no greater success with Brighton, departing following a disagreement over the way the club was being run; He later led an unsuccessful bid by a consortium to buy the club.
+Brady had no greater success with Brighton, departing following a disagreement over the way the club was being run.
+He later led an unsuccessful bid by a consortium to buy the club.

 He rejoined Arsenal in July 1996, as Head of Youth Development and Academy Director.
 Although he was linked to the manager's post after the departure of Bruce Rioch, Brady stated he was not interested in the role and Arsène Wenger eventually took up the post.
 Under Brady, Arsenal's youth sides won the 1998 FA Premier Youth League, the FA Premier Academy League U17 title in 2000 and the FA Premier Academy League U19 title in 2002.
 Under his watch they also lifted the 2009 and 2010 FA Premier Academy League U18 titles, together with the FA Youth Cup in 2000, 2001 and 2009.

-After the sacking of Steve Staunton in 2007, Brady became an assistant to new manager Giovanni Trapattoni alongside former Juventus teammate Marco Tardelli in 2008, while continuing to work as Director of the Arsenal Youth Academy.
+After the sacking of Steve Staunton as Republic of Ireland manager in 2007, Brady became an assistant to new manager Giovanni Trapattoni alongside former Juventus teammate Marco Tardelli in 2008, while continuing to work as Director of the Arsenal Youth Academy.
 He stepped down from the Republic of Ireland post in April 2010 when his contract expired.
 He stated he would have gladly stayed on with Ireland were it not for his Arsenal commitments.

 On 30 January 2013, Arsenal announced that Brady would leave his role as Director of the Arsenal Youth Academy in May 2014.

-Brady served as an ambassador of The Arsenal Foundation.
+Brady has served as an ambassador of The Arsenal Foundation since 2017.

 Media career

 Brady first worked as a pundit for the BBC at the 1990 and 1994 World Cups before moving for the 1998 tournament to RTÉ Sport.
 He joined what became a long-running studio team with fellow pundits Johnny Giles and Eamon Dunphy and presenter Bill O'Herlihy.
 They were parodied by the Après Match sketches in which Brady was portrayed by Barry Murphy.
-Brady has remained an RTÉ panellist, appearing on coverage of the 2018 World Cup, UEFA Euro 2020 and 2022 World Cup.
+Brady remained an RTÉ television analyst, appearing on coverage of the 2018 World Cup, UEFA Euro 2020 and 2022 World Cup.

 Brady was involved in an Irish anti-drugs campaign in the early 1990s, called "give drugs the boot", which encouraged young boys to play sport as a healthy pastime.

-In February 2023, a documentary about his life called Liam Brady: The Irishman Abroad aired on RTE 1.
+In February 2023, a documentary about his life called Liam Brady: The Irishman Abroad aired on RTÉ One.

+On 19 June 2023, Brady announced that he would step down from his punditry duties with RTÉ Sport after 25 years.
+His final match as an analyst was the 3–0 win against Gibraltar.